Resources › AI-Specific

 Understanding Compliance Tags For Generative Ai Stock

-Stock photography earnings are determined by metadata quality above all else.
-The keywords, titles, and descriptions attached to your files dictate whether buyers find your work.
-With over 400 million files on Adobe Stock alone, the difference between page 1 and page 87 is almost entirely metadata.
+Stock photography earnings come down to one thing above everything else: metadata quality.
+The keywords, titles, and descriptions you attach to each file decide whether buyers ever see your work.
+Adobe Stock alone hosts over 400 million files.
+The gap between landing on page one and vanishing onto page 87 is almost entirely about metadata.

 The Data-Driven Approach